priyasaini78/Ecommerce_Customer_Experience_Analytics/README.md

 1. **Sentiment Analysis:** Analyze customer reviews using NLP to assess satisfaction.
 2. **Delivery Performance Analytics:** Identify delays and their impact on ratings.
 3. **Churn Prediction:** : Build a model to predict which customers are likely to stop purchasing using logistic regression.
-4. **Topic Modeling:** Discover major customer discussion themes using LDA.
+4. **Topic Modeling:** Identify main themes from customer feedback to understand pain points using LDA.
 5. **Cart Abandonment Analysis:** Identify behavioral patterns behind incomplete checkouts.

 ###  Tools & Technologies